 Due Diligence

-The complex legal environment in BiH dictates the need for a local attorney.
+The complex legal environment in BiH and endemic corruption dictate the need for a local attorney.
 The legal framework is sometimes contradictory or overlapping, creating confusion and uncertainty.
-Bosnian attorneys’ experience base is still limited with respect to legal questions and the issues that arise in a market-oriented economy.
-However, local lawyers are quickly gaining experience in working with international organizations and companies that are operating in BiH.
+Local attorneys’ experience with international commercial matters is still limited but improving.
 Companies’ in-house legal counsel should be prepared to oversee their in-country counsel, with explicit explanations and directions regarding objectives.
-U.S. Embassy Sarajevo maintains a list of local lawyers willing to represent U.S. Citizens in BiH.
+U.S. Embassy Sarajevo maintains a list of local lawyers willing to represent U.S. citizens in BiH.
 The list can be accessed at the U.S. Embassy Sarajevo’s website.
-The U.S. Embassy Sarajevo can assist you in locating requested professional services as available.
-The Economic/Commercial Section can be reached at +387 (33) 704-000.
+The U.S. Embassy can assist you in due diligence though its International Company Profile service (ICP), or by locating requested professional services as available.
+The Economic/Commercial Section can be reached at +387 (33) 704-000 or via email at sarajevocommercialservice@state.gov